sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 <details markdown="block" class="details-tree">
 <summary>Understanding the Reload Button</summary>

-The `Reload` button, as highlighted in the image below, instructs ReShade to re-examine the files in the Shaders and Textures folders:
+The `Reload` button, shown in the image below, tells ReShade to look again at the files in the Shaders and Textures folders:

 ![Reload Button](../images/understanding-and-using-reshade/rsui_reload.png){: style="max-width:65%" }

-By clicking the `Reload` button, you can integrate newly installed effects without needing to restart the game.
-This feature also reflects any changes made to the shader code during development, making it a handy tool for real-time adjustments of the shader's code!
+Clicking the `Reload` button lets you add new effects without restarting the game.
+It also shows any changes you make to the shader code while you're working on it, so it's a useful tool for making real-time changes to the shader's code!

 </details>